 5 tips for keeping food fresh in your refrigerator

-- Keep your refrigerator door closed – Standing in front of your fridge wondering what to make for dinner causes it to lose cold air, and then it has to start the cooling process all over again
+- Keep your refrigerator door closed – Standing in front of your fridge wondering what to make for dinner causes your fridge to lose cold air, and then it has to start the cooling process all over again.

 - Don’t put warm food in your fridge – It takes longer for your fridge to cool down foods that are warm or hot.
-Leave them on your counter until they cool off, then put them in the refrigerator
+Leave them on your counter until they cool off, and then put them in the refrigerator.

-Following these guidelines for setting temperature and best food placement in your fridge and freezer means you can minimize any food borne health threats from eating spoiled foods.
+Following these guidelines for setting the temperature and best food placement in your fridge and freezer means you can minimize any food-borne health threats from eating spoiled foods.
 You also eliminate food waste, and that keeps money in your bank account by saving on your grocery bill.

-Take a look at all of the refrigerators and freezers available right now on Best Buy.
+Take a look at all of the refrigerators and freezers available right now at Best Buy.

 A lot of things have to be taken into consideration when thinking about setting the perfect temperature.
 For example, know what is inside the fridge and how much electricity can you afford,